telefonicaid/iotagent-node-lib/doc/api.md

 Once the command request is issued to the IoT agent, the command is stored waiting to be retrieved by the device.
 In that moment, the status of the command is `"<command>_status": "PENDING"`.

-For HTTP devices, in order to retrieve a poll command from IoTA-JSON Agent the device should make the following request:
+For HTTP devices, in order to retrieve a poll command, the need to make a GET request to the IoT Agent to the path `/iot/json` with the following parameters:

+* `k`: API key of the device.
+* `i`: Device ID.
+* `getCmd`: This parameter is used to indicate the IoT Agent that the device is requesting a command.
+It is needed to set it to `1`

+Taking the previous example, and considering the the usage of the IoTA-JSON Agent, the device should make the following request, being the response to this request a JSON object with the command name as key and the command value as value:

 ```
 GET /iot/json?k=<apikey>&i=<deviceId>&getCmd=1
 Accept: application/json

+{"ping":"Ping request"}
 ```

-**FIXME**: example of response to this request should be included, based on the ping example shown above.

 For IoT Agents different from IoTA-JSON it is exactly the same just changing in the request the resource, `/iot/json` by the corresponding resource employed by the agent (i.e., IoTA-UL uses `/iot/d` as default resource) and setting the correct `<apikey>` and `<deviceId>`.
+The response will be also different depending on the IoT Agent employed.

 It can be also possible for a device to retrieve the commands from the IoT Agent when it sends an observation.
 It just be needed to include the `&getCmd=1` parameter in the observation request.
 In the following example a device sends an JSON observation and retrieves the commands from the IoTA-JSON Agent.